AstraZeneca/peptide-tools/pIChemiSt/README.md

 pichemist -i "C([C@@H](C(=O)O)N)SSC[C@@H](C(=O)O)N" -if smiles_stdin -of json

 # Use FASTA as input
+# Note that FASTA cannot be used to indicate if the N- and C- termini are capped or not.
+# Most of natural peptides have an acid on the C-terminus, however, synthetic peptides
+# may have an amide (not ionizable) at the C-terminus.
 pichemist -i "MNSERSDVTLY" -if fasta_stdin

 # Use SDF as input